b9Joker108/a_glockenspiel_magistery/addenda/bhuta_shuddhi_v1_.md

 Gupta, S. V. B. K. V. & Birch, Jason (2022).
 'The Ocean of Yoga: An Unpublished Compendium Called the Yogarnava' in the *Journal of Indian Philosophy*, Vol. 50, 2022, pp. 345 - 385.
 Heidelberg, Germany: Springer Nature.
 DOI: https://doi.org/10.1007/s10781-022-09504-6 Source: https://link.springer.com/article/10.1007/s10781-022-09504-6 (accessed: Monday, June 16, 2025)

+Dvarakadhisa (2001).
+'Bhakti-yoga and Krsna Consciousness: 5.
+Arcanam – Deity Worship' in *Back to Godhead [Magazine]*, Vol. 35, No. 4, Jul., 2001:

+"Srila Prabhupada said that the train of bhakti, or devotional service, runs on two tracks: bhagavat-vidhi (the nine processes of devotional service) and pancaratrika-vidhi (temple worship).
+If one track is missing, bhakti cannot proceed properly for the neophyte.
+Sravanam and kirtanam, or hearing and chanting, are bhagavat-vidhi, and arcanam, or deity worship, is pancaratrika-vidhi."
+Source: https://www.backtogodhead.in/5-arcanam-deity-worship-by-dvarakadhisa-devi-dasi/ (accessed: Monday, June 16, 2025)